imanait/DL/README.md

 ## Description
 We have tried gender and age detection with two face recognition ways.
 The first one was ...
-And the second was using HAAR cascade.
+And the second was using HAAR cascade which was less accurate but ran faster.